Trade School Guide for Students with Disabilities

-Studying something you're passionate about is the best way to give yourself a great head start.
-Think about where your strengths and weaknesses lie and what excites and inspires you.
+Studying something you're passionate about can give you a great head start.
+Think about where your strengths lie and what excites and inspires you.

-Consider whether the job you wish to pursue has any physical or mental hurdle you might need to overcome, and if so, how you will do that.
+Consider whether the job you wish to pursue has any hurdles you might need to jump, and if so, how you will do that.

-You can also speak with professionals already in the industry to learn more about the day-to-day reality of life on the job.
-Online forums, social media groups, and alumni or trade associations are also great places to meet people with experience in the trade who will be happy to share their experiences with you.
+You can also speak with professionals to learn more about the day-to-day reality of life on the job.
+Online forums, social media groups, and trade organizations can help you meet them.

 Is the Program Up to Date?

-When browsing through different courses, look through each school's catalog to see what its curriculum covers.
-Some may be more hands-on in their approach, whereas others focus on classroom learning.
+When browsing programs, dig into each school's catalog to see what it covers.
+Some may be more hands-on, whereas others focus on classroom learning.

-It's also crucial that the school stays up-to-date on the latest industry trends, techniques, and licensing laws.
+It's also crucial that the school is up-to-date on industry trends, techniques, and laws.

-Ask when the curriculum was last updated and inquire about any links the school has to the local business community — this could be vital later down the line when you're looking to set up internships or other work experience.
+Ask when the curriculum was last updated and about any links the school has to local businesses.
+This could be vital when you're looking to set up internships or other work experience.

 Is the School Accredited?